 • Home air conditioner smells sweet

-These sweet, chemical odors are frequently a clue that your air conditioner has a refrigerant leak.
-Your system uses this gas to shift heat through copper coils, which can wear out over time.
+These sweet, chemical scents are typically a sign that your air conditioner is experiencing a refrigerant leak.
+Your system needs this gas to shift heat through copper coils, which can break out as time goes on.

 2. Ice crystals on refrigerant lines or the evaporator coil.

-3. Difficulty keeping your residence cool or reaching your programmed temperature.
+3. It’s hard keeping your house cold or achieving your desired temperature.

 How You Can Fix It